$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Introduction

 \section{Introduction}

-The selection, with good efficiency and high purity, of highly energetic gamma rays or the determination of the nature of the charged cosmic rays is one of the major challenges for cosmic ray experiments.
+The selection, with good efficiency and high purity, of highly energetic gamma rays or the determination of the nature of the charged cosmic rays is one of the major challenges for cosmic ray and gamma ray experiments.

-The direct detection of neutral and charged cosmic rays by high-altitude balloons or satellites is excluded at high energies (above tens of TeV for gamma rays and thousands of TeV for charged cosmic rays) due to the scarcity of such particles and the limited detection area of such detectors (typically a few ${\rm m^2}$).
-Thus, the only viable option is indirect detection, achieved by measuring the longitudinal development of the Extensive Air Shower (EAS) produced by the interaction of these particles in the Earth's atmosphere, or by studying the distribution of the EAS particles that reach the ground.
+The direct detection of neutral and charged cosmic rays by high-altitude balloons or satellites is excluded at high energies (above tens of TeV for gamma rays and thousands of TeV for charged cosmic rays) due to the scarcity of such particles and the limited detection area of such detectors (typically a few ${\rm m^2}$) \cite{BLUMER2009293}.
+Thus, the only viable option is indirect detection, achieved by measuring the longitudinal development of the Extensive Air Shower (EAS) produced by the interaction of these particles in the Earth's atmosphere \cite{CTAConsortium:2013ofs,HESS:2015cyv}, or by studying the distribution of the EAS particles that reach the ground \cite{Auger,KASCADE:2003swk}.

-Several different experimental methods and discriminant variables have been developed to select gamma-ray events from the huge hadronic background and to discriminate between showers that might have been produced by different atomic nuclei (typically from hydrogen to iron).
+Several different experimental methods and discriminant variables have been developed to select gamma-ray events from the huge hadronic background and to discriminate between showers that might have been produced by different atomic nuclei (typically from hydrogen to iron) \cite{Tian:2023lgr,ArteagaVelazquez:2023wzt}.
 No unique or perfect solution exists, although, above a few TeV, the direct measurement of the number of muons arriving at the ground is widely accepted as the best possible discriminator variable and has indeed allowed the detection of gamma rays with energies up to the PeV by the LHAASO collaboration~\cite{Peta_gamma,LHAASO_PeV}.
 More recently, a new gamma/hadron discriminating variable, $LCm$, based on the measurement of the azimuthal non-uniformity of the particle distributions at the ground in Water Cerenkov Detectors (WCD) arrays, was introduced \cite{LCm} and, through simulations, it has been claimed that it might reach equivalent background rejection factors of about $10^4$ at energies about $1\,$PeV~\cite{LCm_1PEV}.
 The latter quantity has, however, shown limited discrimination power for composition and hadronic interactions studies.